clareliguori/serendipity-agent/agent_scripts/local-search.script.md

 **Constraints:**

-- You MUST read the existing queue_file content first to preserve existing structure
 - You MUST append new URLs to the "Pending URLs" section only
 - You MUST preserve all existing queue content and structure
-- You MUST save the complete updated queue file with file_write
+- You MUST edit the queue file using filesystem tools
 - You MUST return a simple count of URLs added, not the full list